Saturday, December 4, 2021

 McDowell Mountain Regional Park, Fountain Hills, AZ

-The McDowell Mountain Frenzy is the third race in the Aravaipa Running – Fall Desert Runner Trail Series, Arizona’s premier trail & ultra run series.
+The McDowell Mountain Frenzy is the second race in the Aravaipa Running – Fall Desert Runner Trail Series, Arizona’s premier trail & ultra run series.

 We are working towards an approval for this event from Maricopa County Regional Parks thanks, in part, to our Event Safe Plan which has been approved by permitting agencies.
 We encourage all entrants to look over and read this plan prior to signing up and attending.